VILLASframework/node/packaging/nix/README.md

     # nixpkgs from the `unstable` branch
     nixpkgs.url = "github:NixOS/nixpkgs/nixpkgs-unstable";

-    # villas from the official repository
+    # VILLASnode from the official repository
     villas.url = "github:VILLASframework/node?dir=packaging/nix";

-    # overwrite the `nixpkgs` used by `villas` to our version above
+    # Overwrite the `nixpkgs` used by `villas` to our version above
     #
-    # this will negate the reproducibility of the `villas` flake,
+    # This will negate the reproducibility of the `villas` flake,
     # but allows us to deduplicate the dependencies used in our shell
     # and those in villas.
     #
-    # comment this line if an updated dependency causes a build failure
+    # Comment this line if an updated dependency causes a build failure
     villas.inputs.nixpkgs.follows = "nixpkgs";
   };